SEARCH INSTRUCTIONS FOR LICENSE LOOKUP

 Clear: The license is current and valid.
 IMPORTANT NOTE: Even if the status is CLEAR, there could be complaints or disciplinary actions as part of the license history.
 You may contact the Board at 1-866-780-5370 (toll free) to check for complaints or disciplinary actions against this license.

-Cancelled: The license has been delinquent for more than three years.
+Cancelled: The license is Delinquent (see definition below).
 The right to practice has expired.

 Deceased: The licensee is deceased.
 This status is only assigned when the Board has verified through independent sources that the licensee is deceased.

 Delinquent: The expiration date has passed, and the license has not been renewed.
-Delinquent licenses may be renewed within three years.
 Delinquent licensees do not have the right to practice.

-Denied: The license has been denied pursuant to Section 17520 of the Family Code.
+Denied: The license has been denied/suspended pursuant to Family Code section 17520 or Revenue and Taxation Code section 19528.
 The licensee does not have the right to practice.

-150 Day TempLic: The licensee has been issued a temporary 150-day license pursuant to Section 17520 of the Family Code.
+150 Day TempLic: The licensee has been issued a temporary 150-day license pursuant to Family Code section 17520.
 The licensee may still practice.